-The GOLD daytime disk scan measurements are used to derive the TDISK data product, which is the effective disk neutral temperature at a height of approximately 150 km.
-TDISK is derived for each valid dayside Level 1C pixel for approximately 68 disk scan measurements performed per day by GOLD in nominal operation.
-Beginning with Version 3 of the TDISK data product, the L1C DAY pixels are first binned 2x2 spatially before application of the TDISK algorithm.
+The GOLD daytime disk scan measurements are used to derive the TDISK data product, which is the effective disk neutral temperature at a height corresponding to the peak of the LBH emission layer, typically approximately 150 km.
+Beginning with Version 3, the L1C DAY pixels are first binned 2x2 spatially before application of the TDISK algorithm.
 The resulting TDISK data product therefore has a spatial (horizontal) resolution of 250 km x 250 km at spacecraft nadir.
+Beginning with Version 4 an additional spectral binning step was introduced to further improve signal-to-noise in the retrievals.
+Following the 2x2 spatial binning, the resulting binned L1C spectrum is then binned spectrally by a factor of 4 (to 0.16 nm resolution) before fitting.

-The retrieval algorithm is an extension of those previously used to derive temperature from limb measurements of LBH intensity from the HITS instrument (Aksnes et al., [2006]; Krywonos et al. [2012]).
+The retrieval algorithm is an extension of those previously used to derive temperature from limb measurements of LBH intensity from the HITS instrument (Aksnes et al. [2006]; Krywonos et al. [2012]).

-GOLD measurements have a higher signal-to-noise ratio than HITS and a spectral range that includes more of the total N_2 LBH emission (134-162 nm).
-Effective neutral temperatures near ~150 km altitude are retrieved by fitting the observed rotational structure of the N_2 LBH bands using an optimal estimation routine.
-Retrieved parameters also include the upper vibrational level (v'=0-6) relative intensities (i.e. populations), a constant background, wavelength shift, and wavelength dispersion (constant term).
-A complete description of the GOLD ON2 algorithm and data product can be found in Evans et al., [2021]
+GOLD measurements have a higher signal-to-noise ratio than HITS and a spectral range that includes more of the total N2 LBH emission (134-162 nm).
+The effective neutral temperature is retrieved by fitting the observed rotational structure of the N2 LBH bands using an optimal estimation routine.
+Additional parameters retrieved simultaneously with the effective temperature include a constant background term, a wavelength shift term, and an overall scale factor that is used to adjust the absolute brightness of the forward model LBH spectrum to match the observed spectrum.
+A complete description of the GOLD TDISK algorithm and data product can be found in Evans et al., [2023].